Topics Workshop for Persons Responsible for Product Information Overview Management and Practice Management in FY2021" was held.

 4. closing remarks

-He also requested the participants to continue their efforts to promote the "3 no's" (do not make inappropriate materials, do not pass inappropriate materials through internal screening, and do not use correct materials inappropriately), and commented that it would be better to refer to "materials and promotional materials" instead of "sales promotion materials" as a question regarding each company's own materials.
+He also requested the participants to continue their efforts to promote the "3 no's" (do not make inappropriate materials, do not pass inappropriate materials through internal screening, and do not use correct materials inappropriately), and commented that it would be better to refer to "materials and promotional materials" rather than "sales promotion materials" as a question regarding each company's own materials.
 We commented that it would be better to use the term "materials and promotional materials" rather than "promotional materials.

 He introduced the proposal made at the "MR Forum" held on August 26, 2021, to change the name of MRs to "proper use promoters" instead of "pharmaceutical information officers."
-Based on this idea, the name of "materials and promotional materials" was changed to "proper use promotion materials," the company's product information sessions to "proper use promotion briefings," and company lectures to "proper use promotion meetings.
+Based on this idea, the name of "materials and promotional materials" was changed to "proper use promotion materials," the company's product information sessions to "proper use promotion briefings," and the company's lectures to "proper use promotion meetings.
 He also suggested that the industry itself change the names of its own product briefings to "materials for promoting proper use" and its own lectures to "lectures for promoting proper use" in order to promote proper use in the true sense.